 with Time Shift Indication field set to zero shall transmit the One-to-many Responder Report Compact

-frame or the One-to-many Responder Secure Report Compact frame in the first reporting period, the responder with Time Shift Indication field set to one shall transmit the One-to-many Responder Report Compact frame or the One-to-many Responder Secure Report Compact frame in the second reporting period, and the initiator shall transmit the One-to-many Initiator Report Compact frame or the One-to-many Initiator Secure Report Compact frame with the Message Control field set to 0x10 in the third reporting period.
+frame or when security is enabled, the Secured Compact frame carrying the One-to-many Responder Secure Report Compact frame in the first reporting period, the responder with Time Shift Indication field set to one shall transmit the One-to-many Responder Report Compact frame or when security is enabled, the Secured Compact frame carrying the One-to-many Responder Secure Report Compact frame in the second reporting period, and the initiator shall transmit the One-to-many Initiator Report Compact frame with the Message Control field set to 0x10 or when security is enabled, the Secured Compact frame carrying the One-to-many Initiator Secure Report Compact frame with the Message Control field set to 0x10 in the third reporting period.
 Figure 43 shows the possible report packet positions in the report phase.

 Add the following new sub-clause: